rianaandrianome/coffee-webapp-gatsby-drupal/README.md

     },

     ```
-    Feel free to modify it and put your API url instead
+    Feel free to modify it and put your API url instead.

+    Once the baseUrl is specified, you can view all the content available from the REST API in: `http://localhost:8000/___graphql`

+    You can then query any content in your components using graphql queries.

 <!-- AUTO-GENERATED-CONTENT:END -->